 Some wedding photographers include engagement photos, some don’t.

-Be sure to look at the fine print of what all is included in the wedding photo package to make sure you are getting your money’s worth.
+Be sure to look at the fine print of what all is included in the wedding photo package.
+You want to make sure you are getting your money’s worth.
 If they are charging thousands of dollars but that doesn’t include engagement photos or travel fees or printing permissions, keep in mind that you’ll be paying a lot more than just the package price when it’s all said and done.

 If you are having a destination wedding or elopement and will not be getting married in the city or state that you live in, you might be wondering should I find a destination wedding photographer near me… or one that is based in the destination I’m getting married?